danielscholl/self-managed-osdu/README.md

 8. `OSDU_APPLICATION`: The json output of an Azure AD Application.

+>Note: This requires access to the manifest.json file.
+If necessary copy it to the location where the CLI command is being run from.

 ```bash
 OSDU_APPLICATION="self-managed-osdu-stamp-application-$(az account show --query user.name -otsv | awk -F "@" '{print $1}')"